fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Isra 'Al-Miraj

 </summary>

+The events of Isra and Miʿraj are mentioned briefly in the Quran and then further expanded and interpreted within the hadith.

  isra means travel at night.
 Al isra- the night journey.
-Al miraj means the mechanism of rising high. miraj is a personal gify to the prophet  ﷺ    from Allah ST. so many narrations about Isra and Miraj. almost half of the hadith from the meccan period are about isra and miraj
+Al miraj means the mechanism of rising high. miraj is a personal gift to the prophet  ﷺ    from Allah ST. so many narrations about Isra and Miraj. almost half of the hadith from the meccan period are about isra and miraj
 When isra ocurred?
 Most commentators say a year before Hijrah.
-Aisha narrated that Hadija dies before the salah became fard. that means that Miras happened within 1.5 years vefore HIjrah.
+Aisha narrated that Hadija dies before the salah became fard. that means that Miraj happened within 1.5 years vefore HIjrah.

+Isra and Mi'raj, a supernatural journey to Jerusalem (Isra) and ascension to the Seven Heavens (Mi'raj), said to have been accomplished in one night along with the angel Gabriel.
+Muhammad is said to have toured heaven and hell, and spoken with earlier prophets, including Adam, Ibrahim, Musa, and Isa.
+Ibn Ishaq, author of first biography of Muhammad, presents this event as a spiritual experience while later historians like al-Tabari and Ibn Kathir present it as a physical journey.
+Some western scholars of Islam hold that the oldest Muslim tradition identified as a journey traveled through the heavens from the sacred enclosure at Mecca to the Bayt al-Ma'mur (a celestial recreation of the Kaaba); others identify it as Muhammad's journey from Mecca to the Bayt al-Maqdis in Jerusalem.[

+Within the Quran, chapter (surah) 17 al-Isra, was named after the Isra', and the first verse contains a brief description.
+There is also some information in a later verse, and some scholars say a verse in surah an-Najm also holds information on the Isra and Miʿraj.

+    Glory to Him who made His servant travel by night from the sacred place of worship to the furthest place of worship, whose surroundings We have blessed, to show him some of Our signs.
+He alone is the All Hearing, the All Seeing.
+    Remember when We said to you that your Lord encompasses mankind in His knowledge.
+Nor did We make the vision We showed you except as a test to people, as also the accursed tree in the Quran.
+    Quran 17:60

+His sight never wavered, nor was it too bold. and he saw some of the greatest signs of his Lord.[Quran 53:13–18

-Jibreel came to the prophet  ﷺ    and took him to Kaaba.
+Jibreel came to the prophetﷺ    and took him to Kaaba.
 He prayed two raqah then Jibreel opened his chest and washed his heart in a golden bowl inside of which was Zamzam or emaan. probably this was done to prepare the prophet for the isra.
 Musa has the second largest ummah after the prophet Muhammad  ﷺ
 only two people have titile of halilullah: Ibrahim AS and the prophet Muhammad  ﷺ